gsinghlak12/worldbank/README.md

 # μ's World Bank Data

-This is Group μ's Week 10 project, creating a website that allows users to navigate the website and look up interesting correlations in the data.
+Welcome to Group μ's Week 10 project: The World For Women.

+The brief was to create a prototype data visualisation dashboard for The World Bank that displays its data on World Development Indicators.
+We were given three "must-have" features to include:
+ - Log In Feature
+ - Search Functionality
+ - History Functionality
-The goal of this project is to create a prototype website application for the World Bank and build it to the best level possible within a week.
+In addition to these core features, we were given a number of other User Stories to fulfil and the goal was to create the best possible application within one week.

 ## Contents